rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/02_progress_log.md

 * Actively apply the principles of clear naming, robust logic, and modular design learned today to all new projects.
 * Maintain focus on understanding the underlying logic and problem-solving patterns, not just syntax.
 * Ensure I am logging more specific bug/solution details as they arise, similar to the "coinflip streak" example.

+### 📆 20/07/2025 | 📘 100 Days of Code: Day 10 – Calculator Program & PhD learning Environment Setup

+**What I did**
+* **Miniconda & Environment Setup**: Successfully initiated Miniconda and verified its installation.
+Created dedicated Conda environments (`phd_learning_env and phd_research_env`) for my PhD learning work.
+Installed essential data science and machine learning packages (`numpy`, `pandas`, `matplotlib`, `seaborn`, `scikit-learn`, `jupyterlab`) into `phd_learning_env`.
+* **VS Code Integration**: Configured Visual Studio Code to correctly recognize and utilize the `phd_learning_env` as its Python interpreter for my projects.
+* **GitHub Repository Management**: Addressed issues with my local `ml-generative-energy-design repository`, including untracked files and ensuring it was fully synchronized with my GitHub remote.
+Opted for a clean re-clone of the repository to establish a pristine and up-to-date local working copy.
+* **Calculator Project (Day 10)**: Engaged in an iterative debugging process for the "Day 10 Calculator" program from Angela Yu's "100 Days of Code" bootcamp.
+This involved multiple rounds of identifying and fixing errors to achieve a fully functional calculator.

+**Reflections**
+* **Environment Management**: Gained a much clearer understanding of isolated Conda environments for different projects and how to manage them (conda env list, conda activate).
+* **VS Code Interpreter Selection**: Linking VS Code to specific Conda environments, recognizing the role of the "Python: Select Interpreter" command and verifying activation in the integrated terminal.
+* **Git Workflow**: Reinforced the practice of cloning a fresh repository from GitHub for a clean start, and the use of `git status` to understand the state of the working directory.
+* **Function Arguments & Return Values**: Understanding of how arguments are passed to function parameters, and the necessity of capturing a function's `return` value in the calling scope to use it later in the program.
+This was a recurring challenge that led to significant learning.
+* **Variable Scope**: The concept of variable scope, particularly how variables defined inside a function (like `answer` in `calculate`) are local to that function and are not directly accessible outside it without being returned and captured.
+* **Loop Control**: Worked on the correct way to terminate a while loop  using a boolean flag (should_continue = False) instead of return False in the global script scope.
+* **Data Type Conversion**: The importance of converting user input (strings from input()) to appropriate numeric types (float()) before performing mathematical operations.
+* **Modular Design**: Applied principles of modularity by encapsulating the main program logic within a calculator() function and organizing arithmetic operations into separate, reusable functions.
+It still provides a great deal of work and understanding to get to this stage.
+But with time I hope to improve

+**Challenge**
+* **PowerShell Execution Policy**: Encountered and resolved a `PSSecurityException` in PowerShell that prevented Conda environments from activating correctly in the VS Code terminal, requiring a change in the `Set-ExecutionPolicy` setting.
+* **Persistent Variable Scope Misunderstanding**: The concept of answer being local to calculate and needing to be captured in the main loop was a particularly challenging.
+This required multiple iterations of feedback and self-correction.
+* **art Module Usage**: When trying to print(art) it doesn't print the desired ASCII art; print(art.logo) was required to access the specific art variable within the module.

+**Improvements & Research (Self-Directed):**
+* **Clean GitHub Clone**: Deleted and re-cloned the GitHub repository to ensure a clean, up-to-date starting point, avoiding potential conflicts from previous local work.
+* **Robust Calculator Logic**: Implemented a continuous calculation flow where the previous result can be used as the first number for the next operation.
+* **Input Type Handling**: Switched from `int()` to `float()` for user input to allow for decimal calculations.
+* **Centralized Error Handling (for operations)**: Consolidated error messages for invalid operations and division by zero, returning `None` from lower-level functions and handling the display of the error in the main `calculator` function.
+* **Standard Program Entry Point**: Incorporated the `if __name__ == "__main__":` block for best practice in Python script execution.
+* **Refined art Import**: Corrected the print(art) to print(art.logo) to correctly display the ASCII art.

+**Next Step:**
+* **Prioritize "Python for Data Science and Machine Learning" bootcamp on Udemy**: Focus intensely on this bootcamp to build the specific skillset (especially `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`) directly relevant to the PhD research.
+* **Integrate mini-projects with bootcamp learning**: Apply concepts learned in the bootcamp to the "EPW weather file parser and summary tool" and "CSV data visualizer" mini-projects as practical applications, rather than tackling them as separate, isolated tasks.
+* **Pause "100 Days of Code" (Day 11 onwards) for now**: Dedicate full focus to the Data Science/ML bootcamp to ensure deep absorption and efficient progress towards PhD goals.
+This focused approach is expected to be more sustainable and effective than splitting time between two intensive learning paths.
+I will go back as a secondary priority for a broader Python proficiency.
+Probably after I have completed the EPW parser and CSV visualizer.